24-HOUR TETON OGRE

 If you’re looking for an adventure race in the wild and rugged mountains of Idaho (with the occasional touch of Wyoming thrown in), look no further!
 With the Tetons as your backdrop, the Teton Ogre is guaranteed to challenge even the toughest ogres, from beginners to experts.
 This page is dedicated to the 24-hour Teton Ogre.
 If you looking for the 8-hour version of this race, click here.

-Racers will navigate the unmarked course by hiking/trekking, mountain biking (dirt road/trail), and paddling (flat water).
+Racers will navigate the unmarked course by hiking/trekking, mountain biking (dirt road/trail), and a short paddling section.

 Please click here for a list of all required gear and equipment.